 I’m under a Schedule C audit with cash income and no records.

 You need to provide as much substantiation for your cash income as possible if you don’t have 1099 forms, credit card slips, or other digital records.
 Do you have deposit records from the bank showing how much cash you deposited?
 Receipts from cash register rolls or hand-written receipt books?
 Try to find as many records as you can.
+This type of situation often leads to business back tax debt, which is where our tax resolution services can provide relief.
+More information can be found here.

 What are the most common questions asked by the IRS during an audit?